10 Super Easy Tips To Stop Living Paycheck To Paycheck

-I canât wait for payday!
+“I can’t wait for payday!”
 Does that sound familiar?
-Statistically, over 70% of Americans struggle financially, living paycheck to paycheck, and thatâs a startling number.
-Nobody wants to live paycheck to paycheck, and if youâre struggling, youâve come to the right place.
+Statistically, over 70% of Americans struggle financially, living paycheck to paycheck, and that’s a startling number.
+Nobody wants to live this way, and if you’re struggling, you’ve come to the right place.

-Living paycheck to paycheck isnât necessarily a bad thing if you have a paid-off home and a healthy emergency savings.
-But statistically, a quarter of Americans also donât have any money saved for emergencies, so it even makes living paycheck to paycheck even more dangerous.
+Living paycheck to paycheck isn’t necessarily a bad thing if you have a paid-off home and a healthy emergency fund.
+But statistically, a large share of Americans don’t have any money saved for emergencies, which makes living paycheck to paycheck even more dangerous — one surprise bill and you’re in debt.

-Letâs talk about ways you can stop living paycheck to paycheck and actually become the minority that prioritizes financial freedom!
+Let’s talk about ways you can stop living paycheck to paycheck and actually become the minority that prioritizes financial freedom!

 1. Track your spending

 The very first step you should take is to track your spending and see where all your money is going.
-This is called Setting up a budget!
-Have you ever gone through a month and thought to yourself âwhere did all my money go?â If you donât track and pay attention to your spending, your money will seemingly disappear!
+This is called setting up a budget!
+Have you ever gone through a month and thought, “where did all my money go?”
+If you don’t track and pay attention to your spending, your money will seemingly disappear.

 2. Eliminate debt

-Yes, this part is easier said than done, but this is one of if not the biggest reason people are drowning in bills and monthly expenses.
-Did you know Americans have $8,000 in debt and the total U.S consumer debt is hovering at $13.86 trillion?
+Yes, this is easier said than done, but it’s one of — if not the — biggest reason people are drowning in bills and monthly expenses.
+Did you know the average American carries around $6,500 in credit card debt, and total U.S. consumer debt now tops $18 trillion?
 Trillion!
 With a T!
-Thatâs absolutely insane!
+That’s absolutely insane.

-If you are completely drowning in your credit cards then a good move would be to consolidate your cards into one manageable payment.
-Doing this isnât a free pass to rack up more debt!
-So if you consolidate your cards, then you cut them up and never open another one.
+If you’re completely drowning in credit card debt, a good move is to consolidate your cards into one manageable payment.
+But this isn’t a free pass to rack up more debt!
+If you consolidate, then you cut up the cards and never open another one.
+Our credit card tips and guide to escaping debt walk through the payoff strategies, and the debt-to-income calculator shows exactly how deep you are.

 3. Pay yourself first

-First things first, paying yourself doesnât mean spending money on yourself!
-It simply means that before you pay your expenses and go shopping, you set aside a certain amount into your savings or retirement first.
-To do this, you must have a budget in place first, then determine how much you can set aside every paycheck.
+First things first: paying yourself first doesn’t mean spending money on yourself!
+It simply means that before you pay your expenses and go shopping, you set aside a certain amount into your savings or retirement.
+To do this, you need a budget in place, then determine how much you can set aside every paycheck.

-By paying yourself first, it makes sure that youâre prioritizing saving and forces you to spend less on unnecessary things.
-This will also help in building an emergency fund thatâs absolutely critical to have.
-Life happens, and you donât want it to happen when you have $0 in the bank.
-Guess what, youâll have to get into debt to fix that car problem, or replace that broken sink.
+By paying yourself first, you prioritize saving and force yourself to spend less on unnecessary things.
+This also helps build an emergency fund, which is absolutely critical to have.
+Life happens, and you don’t want it to happen when you have $0 in the bank — because then you’re getting into debt to fix that car or replace that broken sink.
+Keep that fund somewhere it actually earns, too; the where-to-park-cash tool compares high-yield savings, I-Bonds (currently 4.26%), and T-bills.

 4. Automate your expenses

-Did you know that 25% of adults in the U.S donât pay their bills on time?
-Thatâs 1 in 4.
-Paying your bills on time is more important than you think, and the consequences are bigger than people realize.
+Did you know that roughly 1 in 4 U.S. adults don’t pay their bills on time?
+Paying your bills on time is more important than you think, and the consequences are bigger than people realize — late fees, dinged credit, and interest all pile up.

-5. Sell things you donât need
+5. Sell things you don’t need

 Not only do things accumulate, but clutter clutters the mind.
-And itâs money just sitting on the table!
-Take a look at things you donât use and donât need, then consider getting rid of them by selling them!
+And it’s money just sitting on the table!
+Take a look at things you don’t use or need, then sell them.
 You get to make some extra cash doing it.
-Consider things like your clothes, jewelry, baby items that you donât use anymore, and things like that!
-If you donât need it or donât use it, get rid of it!
+Think clothes, jewelry, baby items you’ve outgrown, electronics, and the like.
+If you don’t need it or use it, get rid of it.

 6. Start a side hustle

-If youâre living paycheck to paycheck, chances are you either trim your lifestyle or increase your income.
-Asking for a raise at your job will likely make a marginal difference, but if you start a second job or a side hustle, you can increase your monthly income substantially.
+If you’re living paycheck to paycheck, you essentially have two levers: trim your lifestyle or increase your income.
+Asking for a raise will likely make a marginal difference, but starting a second job or a side hustle can increase your monthly income substantially.

 7. Live within your means

-Nobody wants to lower their standards of living, but do you realize that you are the one that sets your own standards?
-It might be a house thatâs too big, or clothes that are too expensive or even a car payment you canât afford.
-All those things are living standards that can be cut down to be able to live within your means.
+Nobody wants to lower their standard of living, but do you realize that you are the one who sets your own standards?
+It might be a house that’s too big, clothes that are too expensive, or a car payment you can’t really afford.
+All of those are living standards that can be trimmed to help you live within your means.

-8. Learn to save up big purchases
+8. Learn to save up for big purchases

 Delayed gratification!
-Say it with me, delayed gratification!
+Say it with me: delayed gratification!

-That will change your life!
-Instead of walking into a store, seeing a cool new laptop and just impulse buying it with a credit card, go home and start saving for it.
-A $400 laptop can be bought after 4 months, saving $100 a month.
-Thatâs it!
+That mindset will change your life.
+Instead of walking into a store, seeing a cool new laptop, and impulse-buying it on a credit card, go home and start saving for it.
+A $400 laptop can be bought in four months by saving $100 a month — no debt, no interest, no regret.
+The savings-goal calculator turns any purchase into a simple monthly number so you know exactly how long it’ll take.

 9. Find someone to hold you accountable

-This is why professionals like personal trainers and health nutrition specialists are very successful.
-The conscious reality of having someone youâre accountable to really helps.
+This is exactly why professionals like personal trainers and nutrition coaches are so effective.
+The simple reality of having someone you’re accountable to really does help.

 10. Change your mindset

 Last but not least, your mindset has a HUGE effect on how you perceive your situation and how you react to it.
-Changing to a saving mindset is going to take effort, and most importantly, itâs going to take time.
+Shifting to a saving mindset takes effort and, most importantly, time.

-You get what you focus on in life, and if you focus on positivity and getting out of debt and in charge of your finances, you can achieve it.
-By deciding that you want financial freedom, all thatâs left is taking it into action!
+You get what you focus on in life.
+If you focus on positivity, getting out of debt, and taking charge of your finances, you can achieve it.
+By deciding that you want financial freedom, all that’s left is putting it into action.
+You’ve got this — one paycheck at a time.